-The Complete Guide to Testing ChatGPT Apps
+The Complete Guide to Testing ChatGPT Apps and MCP Apps

-The sunpeak ChatGPT simulator with testing capabilities.
+The sunpeak ChatGPT App simulator with testing capabilities.

 TL;DR: Use sunpeak’s built-in testing with Vitest for unit tests (pnpm test) and Playwright for e2e tests (pnpm test:e2e).
 Define states in simulation files, test across display modes with createSimulatorUrl, and run everything in CI.